-Mr David Gavin Marshall, BCom (Agriculture), PGradCom and Mr Wayne Anthony Nagle, BA (Accounting), CA were appointed joint company secretaries in February 2015.
-Mr Marshall is the Chief Executive Officer of the company and Mr Nagle is the Chief Financial Officer of the company.
-Mr Andrew Glenn Saxby, B Bus was company secretary from June 2004 until February 2015.
-Mr Saxby was the Chief Executive Officer of the company.
+Mr David Gavin Marshall, BCom (Agriculture), PGradCom and Mr Wayne Anthony Nagle, BA (Accounting), CA were joint company secretaries until 19 October 2015.
+Mr Marshall is the Chief Executive Officer of the company and Mr Nagle was the Chief Financial Officer of the company.
+Mrs Melissa Ralph BBus (Banking - with distinction), GIACert was appointed as joint Company Secretary with Mr Nagle from 19 October 2015.
+Mr Nagle ceased as Company Secretary from 3 June 2016.